+If so, it’s a warning sign that the parrot has excess fat or protein in the body.
 A Vitamin A deficiency can also cause black feather tips and edges, but so can lightened feathers.

-Parrot’s Feathers Turning Grey Or Dull
+Turning Grey Or Dull

 This results in the feathers turning grey or ashy in color.
-A surplus of parrot dust can also dull or grey out the natural vibrancy of the plumage.
-If your parrot is overwhelmed by it, the feathers may even seem white.
+A surplus of parrot dust can dull or grey out the natural vibrancy of the plumage, making the feathers appear white.

-Parrot’s Feathers Shredded Or Frayed
+Shredded or Frayed

 For example, African greys occasionally grow scattered red feathers throughout their plumage due to damaged follicles or medication.
-These feathers return to normal with the following molt.
+These feathers return to normal after molting.